A writer who shares articles on a variety of topics, including beauty, film, and writing.

 1. Don't Wash Your Hair Every Day

 Many Indian women don't wash their hair every day.
 Two to three times a week is enough to give the scalp time to re-grease.
-The natural oils produced by your scalp protects your hair against the environmental affects of too much sun, dry air, smog, dirt, and dust.
+The natural oils produced by your scalp protect your hair against the environmental effects of too much sun, dry air, smog, dirt, and dust.

-If you currently wash your hair everyday, switching to washing every two or three days will take some time to get used to.
-It might feel like you hair is extra oily during this time, but don't wash your hair!
+If you currently wash your hair every day, switching to washing every two or three days will take some time to get used to.
+It might feel like your hair is extra oily during this time, but don't wash your hair!
 After a few weeks, your hair will get used to your new washing schedule, and the resulting effect will be worth it.